nekrut/anvil-portal/content/learn/principal-investigators/setting-up-lab-accounts.md

 ## Goals of this guide
 * Provide a conceptual overview of setting up a Lab Billing in AnVIL.
 * Teach key billing concepts and their relationships to each other.
 * Provide step-by-step instructions to help you set up your lab in a manner that emphasizes cost control, facilitates cost assignment and provides and transparency in accounting.
+* Capture the $300 Google getting started credits.

 ## Billing Overview